lmEshoo/sp-i586/buildroot.md

 ##Preload data

-preload your personal files/folders
+###Preload your personal files/folders

-- go into `./bin/` directory in the project and do:
+- Do into `./bin/` directory in the project and do:

 - `cp root.bin initramfs.cpio.gz`